Learn More

 About Rocky Mountain Treatment Center

 Rocky Mountain Treatment Center is a rehabilitation center that has medically monitored detox, individualized residential treatment programs, and discharged planning and aftercare.
 Rocky Mountain treats clients who are struggling with alcohol and drug addictions and co-occurring mental health disorders.
-Rocky Mountain combines evidence-based and holistic approaches to treatment.
-A few of the major therapies clients participate in include art therapy, cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), eye movement desensitization and reprocessing (EMDR), emotionally-focused therapy, equine therapy, mindfulness-based therapy (MBCT), and rational emotive behavior therapy (REBT).
-Recreational Therapy, including workouts at a gym, volleyball, basketball, hiking, arts and crafts, and trips to local attractions, helps clients get back to enjoying life and physical activity.
-Rocky Mountain treatment center has holistic, individualized programs that last 30, 60, or 90 days.
+Rocky Mountain combines 12-Step programming and holistic approaches to treatment.
+A few of the major therapies clients participate in include equine therapy, meditation and mindfulness, and relapse prevention counseling.
+Recreational activities, including workouts at a gym, volleyball, basketball, hiking, arts and crafts, and trips to local attractions, helps clients get back to enjoying life and physical activity.
+Rocky Mountain treatment center has holistic, individualized programs that last 30.
 Rocky Mountain is accredited by the Joint Commission and accepts most major insurances.

 Read More